 It's about this time of year that I start getting antsy, culinarily speaking.
-It's still winter and my body craves those hearty dishes of squash and legumes.
-But I'm also ready for the bright, fresh flavors of spring.
+It's getting colder and my body craves those hearty dishes of squash and legumes.
+But I'm also not ready to completely let go of the bright, fresh flavors of warmer days.
 This couscous salad with its roasted squash and citrusy vinaigrette bridges the gap.

-This is one of those recipes that I find myself making again and again, and not only in springtime.
-The recipe makes a lot, can be served warm or cool, and keeps well, so this is the perfect make-ahead potluck dish.
-The sweet flavor of the roasted squash make it equally fitting to serve for brunch or a side dish at dinner.
+This is one of those recipes that I find myself making again and again.
+It makes a lot, can be served warm or cool, and keeps well, so it's the perfect make-ahead potluck dish.
+The sweet flavor of the roasted squash makes it equally fitting to serve for brunch or a side dish at dinner.
 I can also make a batch on Sunday and have my lunches all set for the entire week.

 There are a lot of parts to this dish, but you'll find it comes together surprisingly quickly.
 While the squash and onions are roasting, you can plump the cranberries and make the couscous.
 All that's left is to toss everything together with the vinaigrette.
 I find that the salad is even better the second day after the flavors have had time to mingle.

 1 medium butternut squash (2 1/2 to 3 pounds), peeled and cut into 1-inch pieces